 Durango and Colorado Train Travel

 I’ve ridden the rails of the historic Durango & Silverton Narrow Gauge Railroad (D&SNGRR) several times, and it never gets boring.
-Combine the Colorado train travel experience with the Old West railroad town of Durango, and your family is going to love riding this steam train.
+Combine the Colorado train travel experience with the Old West railroad town of Durango!
+Your family will love riding this steam train.

-Part of America’s rich Western heritage, Colorado train travel dates back to the early mining days when the iconic blue-suited conductor first stood on his platform, a gold pocket watch in his hands, shouting, “All aboard!”
+Part of America’s rich Western heritage, Colorado train travel dates back to the early mining days.
+Back then the iconic blue-suited conductor stood on his platform, a gold pocket watch in his hands, shouting, “All aboard!”